Gila County Animal Shelter (In Progress)

 For cats, the shelter includes a “Community Cats” room and “Catio,” along with feline-specific meet-and-greet rooms.
 Ten individual cages allow cats to be housed separately when needed.

-Industrial grade HVAC will keep animals cool and safe through Gila County’s frequent 100+ degree summer days, and together with an integrated pressure-washer, will ensure a hygienic and sanitary environment.
-Additional spaces include a surgical area and animal quarantine unit, rooms for animals other than cats and dogs, and a Sally port where a mobile veterinary van can provide additional surgical, medical, and dental services.
-The site will also include a septic system to process gray water and waste since it does not have access to the County sewer.
+An industrial grade HVAC system keeps animals cool and safe in the summer months, and together with an integrated pressure-washer makes it easier for staff to maintain a hygienic and sanitary environment.
+The site also includes a septic system to process gray water and waste since the shelter does not have access to the County sewer system.

 Grand Canyon Hounds Stable and Kennel